LiemFrans/jellyfin-with-zerotier/readme.md

 - **Network Complexities**: Managing port mappings, especially when running multiple services, can become complex and error-prone.
 - **Dynamic Networks**: When operating within dynamic network environments (e.g., cloud or shared networks), consistent access via fixed IPs and open ports can be difficult to maintain.

-To address these issues, this project utilizes ZeroTier, a virtual networking solution that provides:
+To address these issues, this project utilizes ZeroTier and Nginx:

-- **Secure Networking**: ZeroTier encrypts all traffic, reducing security risks associated with port exposure.
+- **ZeroTier**: Provides secure networking with encrypted traffic reducing security risks associated with port exposure.
-- **Simplified Configuration**: By creating a virtual network, ZeroTier allows seamless communication without complex port mappings.
-- **Flexibility**: Supports access from anywhere without needing static IP addresses, making it ideal for roaming devices and remote access.
+- **Nginx**: Acts as a reverse proxy and facilitates SSL termination for secure access over HTTPS.

 ## Prerequisites